Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 In the pre-operative consultation, I discuss each of these risks in detail, evaluating your specific case and jointly determining if the risk-benefit ratio is favourable.

-My experience with secondary lifting
+My experience with secondary facelifts

-I graduated from the State University of Londrina and had the privilege of being a student of Professor Ivo Pitanguy, the greatest name in Brazilian plastic surgery and one of the most respected in the world.
+I graduated from the State University of Londrina (Brazil) and had the privilege of being a student of Professor Ivo Pitanguy, the greatest name in Brazilian plastic surgery and one of the most respected in the world.
 With him, I learned not only surgical techniques but a philosophy of respect for the patient and an incessant pursuit of excellence.

 Over more than twenty years of practice, I have performed over eight thousand plastic surgeries.
 I am a full member of the Brazilian Society of Plastic Surgery (SBCP) and the American Society of Plastic Surgeons (ASPS).
 I regularly participate in national and international congresses, keeping myself updated with the advances in the specialty.